Actor References, Paths and Addresses

 There are several different types of actor references that are supported depending on the configuration of the actor system:

 - Purely local actor references are used by actor systems which are not configured to support networking functions.
-These actor references cannot ever be sent across a network connection while retaining their functionality.
+These actor references will not function if sent across a network connection to a remote JVM.

 - Local actor references when remoting is enabled are used by actor systems which support networking functions for those references which represent actors within the same JVM.
-In order to be recognizable also when sent to other network nodes, these references include protocol and remote addressing information.
+In order to also be reachable when sent to other network nodes, these references include protocol and remote addressing information.

-- Remote actor references represent actors which are reachable using remote communication, i.e. sending messages to them will serialize the messages transparently and send them to the other JVM.
+- Remote actor references represent actors which are reachable using remote communication, i.e. sending messages to them will serialize the messages transparently and send them to the remote JVM.

-- PromiseActorRef is the special representation of a Promise for the purpose of being completed by the response from an actor; it is created by the ActorRef.ask invocation.
+Promisefor the purpose of being completed by the response from an actor.

-- DeadLetterActorRef is the default implementation of the dead letters service, where all messages are re-routed whose routees are shut down or non-existent.
+DeadLetterActorRefis the default implementation of the dead letters service to which Akka routes all messages whose destinations are shut down or non-existent.